Program Educational Objectives

 Request information about our career-oriented programs…

-Our Spring Open House is a wonderful opportunity to become acquainted with UB’s campus, students, faculty and staff.
-The event will take place Sunday, April 22 10:00 am-1:00 pm at the Arnold Bernhard Center (ABC), 84 Iranistan Avenue, Bridgeport, CT 06604.
+Our Fall Open House is a wonderful opportunity to become acquainted with UB’s campus, students, faculty, and staff.
+The event will take place on Saturday, October 20th from 10:00 am–1:00 pm at the Arnold Bernhard Center (ABC), 84 Iranistan Avenue, Bridgeport, CT 06604.